dhbrmn/git_practice/the_object_of_your_affection/object_of_affection.md

 In the method body, set the field `this.hobbies` equal to the `hobbies` argument.

-- [x] Go back into `ViewProfile()` and modify the method so that you display a profile’s hobbies.
+- [x] Go back into `ViewProfile()` and modify the method so that you display a profile's hobbies.
-- [x] Above where you print `sam`‘s profile information out, add some hobbies to `sam`:
+- [x] Above where you print `sam`'s profile information out, add some hobbies to `sam`:

-* “listening to audiobooks and podcasts”
+* "listening to audiobooks and podcasts"
-* “playing rec sports like bowling and kickball”
+* "playing rec sports like bowling and kickball"
-* “writing a speculative fiction novel”
+* "writing a speculative fiction novel"
-* “reading advice columns”
+* "reading advice columns"

 - [x] Here are a few suggestions to make the `Profile` class even better:

-* If you call `ViewProfile()` before calling `SetHobbies()`, you’ll get an error because the `hobbies` field isn’t set to any value.
+* If you call `ViewProfile()` before calling `SetHobbies()`, you'll get an error because the `hobbies` field isn't set to any value.
 Fix the class so that you can call `ViewProfile()` without adding hobbies.
 * Convert the fields into private properties and add validation.
 For example, users must be at least 18 years of age.
 * Some users may create a profile with just a name and age.
 Use optional parameters or create a constructor overload to handle those issues.